 Having a close friend at work can make a new hire seven times more likely to be engaged in their role.
 Therefore, creating opportunities for your new starter to build relationships with their colleagues is essential.

 Having an office culture that welcomes new employees is key.
 This includes ensuring that your team are informed of their start date, and ready for them to join.
 Once the employee has joined, setting a team bonding day can be of huge benefit, activities that are genuinely geared towards teamwork rather than those designed towards leadership are most likely to be successful.

-The onboarding process is much more valuable than most employers perceive it to be.
-Our executive team offer a comprehensive support package, as well as a 12-month guarantee, for more details - you can contact us here.
+Certainly, the onboarding process is much more valuable than most employers perceive it to be.
+Our executive team offers a comprehensive support package, as well as a 12-month guarantee, for more details - you can contact us here.